JohnONeillGMIT/IrisProject2018/README.md

 The drill down on the dataset and resultant graphics make it evident there are attributes to the species of Iris that indicate common groupings that lend themselves as predictors of species type dependent on the characteristics of the 4 variables.

 It is also clear why the Iris dataset is commonly used as sample data to demonstrate Machine learning and related subjects as it profiles characteristics that lend themselves to "predict" a Species type dependent on the variable measured.
 The guiding principle here is that "Data Science or data analysis is the process of analyzing a large dset of data points to get answers on questions related to tht data" [YouTube](https://www.youtube.com/watch?v=CmorAWRsCAw)

-The key to good data analyitics it is argued is that stored inforamtion is most useful in that it is used to produce new information (Cokins)... it the case of the Iris, the various lenghts , widths etc. of a given petal should "predict" what particular species of the plant is at hand.
+The key to good data analytics it is argued is that stored information is most useful when it is used to produce new information of value... it the case of the Iris, the various lenghts , widths etc. of a given petal should "predict" what particular species of the plant is at hand.

-|"in comparing methods old and new, and in evaluating any method, it is often considered helpful to try them out on known datasets, thus maintaining some continuity in how we assess methods"
+"in comparing methods old and new, and in evaluating any method, it is often considered helpful to try them out on known datasets, thus maintaining some continuity in how we assess methods" https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching
-https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching

 ### Background Information.
  The Iris Dataset is a sample of data collected at the time for  R.A.
 Fisher's 1936 paper, "The Use of Multiple Measurements in Taxonomic Problems".
 The data set contains measures of 4 variables on 3 Species of the Iris plant(Iris setosa, Iris virginica and Iris versicolor).
 The four measures are: the length and the width of the sepals and petals, in centimetres. (https://en.wikipedia.org/wiki/Iris_flower_data_set).
 The sample size is 150.

-##### So in summary:
+ ### So in summary:
 1. Sample Size = 150
 2. Variables measured ("Inputs") = 4 (length and the width of the sepals and petals, in centimetres)
 3. Species ("Outputs") = 3 ...setosa, versicolor, virginica